trappar/AliceGeneratorBundle/src/Resources/doc/advanced-usage.md

 * For information about the `configure` method reference ["How to Create a Console Command"](http://symfony.com/doc/current/cookbook/console/console_command.html)
 * You may also override the `getFixtureGenerationContext` method in your console command to specify options for how fixtures will be generated.
 See [Fixture Generation Contexts](#setting-options-for-fixture-generation)
+* `getEntries` will be called before `getFixtureGenerationContext`, so if you want to use some Input argument passed into the command to determine what options are set in the `FixtureGenerationContext` just make a class property and create the `FixtureGenerationContext` inside `getEntities`.

 #### Now register the command as a service